datafold-dev/datafold/tutorials/README.rst

 This page contains tutorials and code snippets to showcase *datafold's* API.
 All tutorials can be viewed online.
-If you want to execute the notebooks in Jupyter, please follow the instructions below in "Run notebooks with Jupyter".
+If you want to execute the notebooks in Jupyter, please follow the instructions below in section "Run notebooks with Jupyter".

 List